SmartData-Polito/odysseus/docs/source/index.rst

 Introduction
 =============

-ODySSEUS is a data management and simulation software for mobility data, focused mostly on shared fleets in urban environments.
+ODySSEUS is a data management and simulation software focused on shared fleets in urban environments.

-Its goal is to provide a general, easy-to-use framework to simulate shared mobility scenarios across different cities using real-world data.
+Its goal is to provide a general, easy-to-use framework to simulate shared mobility scenarios across different cities.

 This guide is organised as follows: